Tax Day Deals

 If your income is below a certain limit, you can take advantage of the IRS' Free File offers.
 This program allows you to choose a tax filing software and file online for free.
 Every offer has a different set of requirements, so you might have to do some research before you find a qualifying offer.
 Some offers require a low yearly income or exclude certain states.
 Others file your federal taxes for free but not your state taxes.
 Make sure you compare the offers first so you know exactly what you're getting.

-In the past, H&R Block has offered 25% off their online filing services.
+H&R Block is offering 20% off their online filing services for new customers only, now through April 18.
 Note that this discount might not apply to in-person services.

 Retailer and Restaurant Deals

 To make the day less stressful, stores and restaurants offer deals on Tax Day.
 You can treat yourself to a drink or a restaurant meal after you file your taxes.
-Here's a look at some of the deals that businesses offered in 2020.
+Here's a look at some of the deals that businesses offer.